 7. Continue around the lagoon and take a ride on the giant ferris wheel at Qanat Al Qasaba.
 This will give you spectacular views over the Corniche and the emirate.

 8. Submerge yourself in the rich and diverse undersea world of Sharjah Aquarium, home to a variety of marine life native to the seas around the UAE.
 With over 250 species there is so much to see from the smallest clown fish and delicate seahorses to moray eels, rays and reef sharks.
-Take a journey underwater and discover everything from the larger ocean creatures to the smaller marine life to be found in the rock pools, coral reefs, lagoons and mangroves.

-10. Visit Sharjah Desert Park 28 km out of town at intersection no. 8 on the Sharjah–Dhaid Highway going east.
+10. Visit Sharjah Desert Park 28 kilometres out of town at intersection no. 8 on the Sharjah–Dhaid Highway going east.
 The Park houses the Natural History Museum, the Children's Farm, and the Arabian Wildlife Centre, which has am amazing collection of wildlife from the Arabian Peninsula.
 This is your opportunity to finally dispel the myth that the peninsula is a barren place bereft of wildlife.
 The nearby Breeding Centre for Endangered Arabian Animals, which does sterling work, is off-limits.